Hamza-ibz/challenge-3-address-book/docs/domain-models-test-plan.md

 As a user, <br>
 I want to search for a contact by phone number, <br>
-So that I can quickly find their details when needed.. <br>
+So that I can quickly find their details when needed. <br>

 |   Object    |                          Properties                           |     Messages     | Output  |
 | :---------: | :-----------------------------------------------------------: | :--------------: | :-----: |